c4tom/DreamDevBox/docs/custom-container/enable-solr.rst

 Enable and configure Solr
 *************************

-This section will guide you through getting Solr integrated into the Devilbox.
+This section will guide you through getting Solr integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_solr_github|